tcAquino/ParticleTrackingOF/README.md

 ## Dependencies

-A compiler compatible with C++17 is required (note that Clang is needed on Darwin (macOS) due to linking issues with OpenFOAM)
 Required external libraries (all free and open-source):
 - OpenFOAM : CFD software (https://www.openfoam.com/)
-- boost : C++ library implementing useful features and extensions (boost.org)
+- boost : C++ library implementing useful features and extensions (boost.org) A compiler compatible with C++17 is required.
+Note that the same compiler used for OpenFOAM should be used to asvoid (dynamic) linking issues.

 ## Documentation

-See the manual file Manual.pdf in the man directory for further details and help or contact Tomás Aquino.
+Basic information on code structure, compilation, and execution is given in man/Manual.pdf.
+Doxygen documentation can be found in man/Doxygen/.

 ## Citations